 of Subjects Treated With FABIOR Foam

 |Patients with any adverse reaction, n (%)||163 (22)||19 (3)|

 |Application site erythema||48 (6)||3 ( < 1)|

 |Application site photosensitivity (including sunburn)||8 (1)||3 ( < 1)|

 |Application site dermatitis||6 (1)||1 ( < 1)|

-Additional adverse reactions that were reported in < 1% of patients treated with Fabior Foam included application site reactions (including discoloration, discomfort, edema, rash and swelling), dermatitis, impetigo and pruritus.
+Additional adverse reactions that were reported in < 1% of subjects treated with FABIOR Foam included application site reactions (including discoloration, discomfort, edema, rash, and swelling), dermatitis, impetigo, and pruritus.

-Local skin reactions, dryness, erythema, and peeling actively assessed by the investigator and burning/stinging and itching reported by the patient were evaluated at baseline, during treatment, and end of treatment.
-During the 12 weeks of treatment, each local skin reaction peaked at week 2 and gradually reduced thereafter with the continued use of Fabior Foam.
+Local skin reactions, dryness, erythema, and peeling actively assessed by the investigator and burning/stinging and itching reported by the subject were evaluated at baseline, during treatment, and end of treatment.
+During the 12 weeks of treatment, each local skin reaction peaked at Week 2 and gradually reduced thereafter with the continued use of FABIOR Foam.